Available in Classic

 Check snapshot information

-Snapshot page
+Snapshot interface

-Field | Description |
+| Component | Description |

-① Menu name | Name of the menu currently being checked and the number of created snapshots |
+| ① Menu name | Current menu name and the number of created snapshots. |

-② Basic features | Features provided upon initial entry to the Snapshot menu
+| ② Basic features | Features displayed when you first access the Snapshot menu.

 |

-③ Post-creation features | Features provided after creating a snapshot
+| ③ Post-creation features | Features available after creating a snapshot.

 |

-④ Search window | Searches by snapshot name and source storage name |
+| ④ Search bar | Searches by snapshot name and original storage name. |

-⑤ Snapshot list | List of created snapshots
+| ⑤ Snapshot list | List of created snapshots.

 |